 If you are a landlord you should read this course/kit (written in association with the staff at Alan Boswell Group) and make sure that YOUR insurance cover is as good as it can be.

 Training has always been an important part of the Landlord Law service.
-For example, we run regular monthly training webinars for our Landlord Law members.
+For example, we run regular monthly training webinars for our Landlord Law members (some of which are available to buy – see below).

 However, we also have separate training courses available to both members and non-members (although members are normally entitled to a discount off the cost):